import casadi as cs

 solverFunction(solver:(x0[152],p[],lbx[152],ubx[152],lbg[100],ubg[100],lam_x0[152],lam_g0[100])->(x[152],f,g[100],lam_x[152],lam_g[100],lam_p[]) IpoptInterface)

-To solve the NLP we provide an initial guess, the bounds of free variables and the ones of constraints (lbg andubg`.
-Notice that you could provide constraint relaxation in some cases as allowed by specific problems.
+To solve the NLP, we provide an initial guess, the bounds of the free variables, and those of the constraints (lbg and ubg).
+Note that you could provide constraint relaxation in some cases if permitted by specific problems.

 variables with only lower bounds: 0